About NDU | Facilities & Resources | NDU

 Moussa and Farid Raphael Observatory

-NDU has an on-campus observatory that contains a 60cm telescope equipped with a set of research-grade equipment consisting of CCD cameras, filters, and spectrograph.
-It is the most well-equipped observatory in the Arab countries and its telescope is the largest in the Arab Middle East.
-The observatory is made possible by a generous donation from His Excellency Ambassador Gilbert Chaghoury.
+NDU proudly hosts an on-campus observatory featuring a 60cm telescope equipped with research-grade tools, including CCD cameras, filters, and spectrographs.
+This observatory is the most well-equipped of its kind in the Arab countries, with the largest telescope in the Arab Middle East.
+We owe this remarkable observatory to the generous donation from His Excellency Ambassador Gilbert Chaghoury.

 Meteorological Station

-The Department of Sciences houses a meteorological station that provides climatic data for the Keserwan area.
-This station is supported by the L.A.R.I. society.
+Within the Department of Sciences, our meteorological station gathers climatic data for the Keserwan area, supported by the L.A.R.I. society.

 Tutoring Center

-The tutoring center helps the students in remedial, freshman, and sophomore in math, biology, physics and computer science.
+Our tutoring center offers valuable assistance to students in need of remedial support, particularly for freshman and sophomore courses in math, biology, physics, and computer science.

 Equipment and Facilities